slamora/brackets-wiki/Language-Support.md

 * language/JSUtils.js
     * Method `findAllMatchingFunctionsInText` to find all instances of a function name in a string of code.
 Internally uses CodeMirror's javascript mode as a parser, but that could be swapped out.
 * language/LanguageManager.js
-    * Defines the "language" concept
+    * Defines the Language class used to represent a given language
     * Loads default languages from `language/languages.json`
-    * Method `defineLanguage` to add a new language (see JSDoc)
+    * Method ``defineLanguage(id, definition)`` to define and register a language.
+Returns a promise object that will be resolved with the Language object.
-    * Method `getLanguage` to get an object representing a language by its ID
+    * Method ``getLanguage(id)`` resolves a language ID to a Language object.
-    * Method `getLanguageForPath` to map file names or extensions to languages
+    * Method ``getLanguageForPath(path)`` resolves a file path to a Language object.
     * Used by extension "LESSSupport" to add basic support for LESS
 * utils/StringUtils.js
     * Method `htmlEscape` escapes characters with special meaning in HTML.
 However, this function is necessary since the Brackets UI is written in HTML, and has nothing to do with language support for the users.